On Believing God is Good

 “I would have lost heart, unless I had believed That I would see the goodness of the Lord In the land of the living.” – Psalm 27:13

-I will leave you with those thoughts and those questions.
-If you struggle like I do, may you find peace in the fact that God is good, and that He is watching over us.
+If you struggle, may you find peace.
+May you find peace in the fact that God is good, and He is watching over us.
 Take a leap of faith today and believe it.